harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 You can add the curl command from the trigger at the last step of the current pipeline to trigger the next pipeline.

-### what is the pipeline retry interval in harness
+### what is the pipeline retry interval in Harness

 When you set the failure strategy to Retry Step, you can specify the retry count for a step or all steps in the stage.
 [Doc](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-failure-strategy/#retry-count-expression)